sg893052/sonic-buildimage/platforms/diagnostics/cable_diagostic_support.md

 An example of displaying the cable-length of Ethernet5
 ```
-sonic# show cable-diagnostics cable-length Ethernet 5
+sonic# show interface cable-diagnostics cable-length Ethernet 5

 Interface     Type      Length
 ------------  --------  -------------------------------
 Ethernet5     SFP       80m
 ```

 An example of displaying the cable-length of Ethernet0,Ethernet1...Ethernet9, and they are native RJ45 in this case.
 ```
-sonic# show cable-diagnostics cable-length Ethernet0-9
+sonic# show interface cable-diagnostics cable-length Ethernet0-9

 Interface     Type      Length
 ------------  --------  -------------------------------